 Among the original paper collage works I am exhibiting are images from my debut children’s book The Turtle Ship by Helena Ku Rhee, designs for Greeting Card Universe, and favorite images from my personal portfolio.
 I am also creatingsite-specific work for the occasion.
 Some pigeons will be coming to roost in the St. Agnes library stairwell for this August.

 Illustrations are meant for mass reproduction in print or on screen, but this show allows illustrations to be seen in their singular original form.
 It allows the viewer to appreciate the textures of the images’ materials, their imperfections, and their craft.

 Most artwork in the exhibit is available for purchase.
 Here is a link to the price list.
 Half of all sales proceeds from this show will be donated to NYPL.
 If you would like to buy or have questions about the artwork, please send me a message through my contact page.

-With so much happening around the legalization of marijuana, I was excited by the invitation to create artwork for Atlantic WeedBoard’s landing page.
+With so much happening around the legalization of marijuana, I was excited to create artwork for Atlantic WeedBoard’s landing page.
 The WeedBoard hosts a selection of shops selling legal cannabis products and also offers local cannabis-related news and information in different states in the Northeast.
 Atlantic WeedBoard continues to grow as the news develops.
 This September they unveiled their animated site to the public.

 Parantha Alley ventured into Manhattan for a few months before ultimately deciding to focus on its three stations in Brooklyn and Queens food fairs.
 While my clients occupied The Bowery Market, they commissioned me to paint this bright colored mural, riffing off everyday Indian culture: autorickshaws, monkeys, crooked politicians, cricket, etc. Murals are not in my regular scope of work, but when it’s April and the sunshine is returning to NYC, it’s a real treat to spend your days outside with a brush in your hand.